NoahCornish/noahcornish/README.md

 ### Assessing EF2 Tornado Impacts On Vegetation Cover Using Super Dove Satellites
   [View Report](https://1drv.ms/b/s!AmvGoGe3Zb1ngc8gxDpWtGvowZZxmQ)

-#### Introduction
-The study focuses on assessing the impact of an EF2 tornado on vegetation cover in Actinolite, Ontario, using Super Dove satellites.
-Tornadoes are a common occurrence in Southern Ontario, particularly during the spring and summer.
-The EF2 tornado that struck Actinolite on July 24th, 2022, caused significant vegetation damage.
-The use of Super Dove satellites provides an accurate and efficient method for analyzing tornado damage and improving understanding of the impacts of such events on vegetation.
+I assessed the impact of an EF2 tornado on vegetation in Actinolite, Ontario, using Super Dove satellites.
+The tornado struck on July 24, 2022, traveling 56 km eastward from Rockdale and severely affecting a 35.36 km² area.
+By analyzing satellite imagery from July 11 (before the tornado) and August 12 (after the tornado) using the Normalized Difference Vegetation Index (NDVI), I quantified changes in vegetation density.
+The results revealed a 20.67% loss in dense vegetation (7.31 km²), replaced by sparse vegetation and bare soil.
+This study highlights the effectiveness of Super Dove satellites in capturing tornado-induced damage and provides valuable insights into vegetation loss and environmental recovery.

-#### Study Area
-The tornado originated in Rockdale, Ontario, and tracked eastward, covering a 56-kilometer path that included Actinolite.
-The study area, which experienced significant damage, covers 35.36 square kilometers.
-Satellite imagery from July 11th, 2022 (before the tornado), and August 12th, 2022 (after the tornado), was used to visualize the affected region.

-#### Methodology
-The study utilized Super Dove (PSB.SD) satellite imagery, which offers a spatial resolution of 3 meters per pixel across eight spectral bands.
-For this analysis, four specific spectral bands were selected: Blue, Green I, Red, and Near-infrared (NIR).
-The methodology involved calculating the Normalized Difference Vegetation Index (NDVI) to assess changes in vegetation before and after the tornado.
-NDVI values were classified into different ranges to quantify vegetation cover, from sparse to dense.

-#### Results & Discussion
-The NDVI analysis revealed a significant drop in dense vegetation (NDVI: 0.6-0.8), with a decrease of 7.31 square kilometers, representing a 20.67% loss.
-This loss corresponded to an increase in sparse vegetation and bare soil.
-The study demonstrates the effectiveness of satellite imagery and NDVI in quantifying tornado impacts on vegetation cover, highlighting the shift from dense to sparse vegetation following the tornado.

-#### Conclusion
-The study concludes that Super Dove satellites are effective tools for assessing tornado damage to vegetation.
-The EF2 tornado in Actinolite resulted in a substantial reduction in dense vegetation, providing valuable insights into the extent of tornado impacts.
-This approach could be useful for future assessments of tornado effects on vegetation cover.

 -------------------------------------
 ### Assessing EF2 Tornado Impacts on Vegetation Cover In Actinolite, Ontario, Using Super Dove Satellites
   [View Report](https://1drv.ms/b/s!AmvGoGe3Zb1ngdgZs0WFz-L-cwPLkQ?e=mhYCYN)

-#### Introduction
-The study investigates the impact of an EF2 tornado on vegetation cover in Actinolite, Ontario, using Super Dove satellites.
-The tornado struck on July 24th, 2022, causing significant damage.
-This research aims to efficiently assess the extent of vegetation damage caused by the tornado using satellite imagery.

-#### Study Area
-The EF2 tornado originated in Rockdale, Ontario, and traveled east to Actinolite, covering a 56-kilometer path.
-The tornado caused extensive vegetation damage, particularly in and around Actinolite.
-The study area spans 55.78 square kilometers, with satellite imagery collected before and after the event (July 11th and August 12th, 2022).

-#### Methodology
-Satellite imagery from Planet Labs' Super Dove satellite was used to analyze the tornado's impact.
-The images were radiometrically and geometrically corrected using the Top of Atmosphere Radiance (TOAR) formula.
-Four spectral bands (Blue, Green I, Red, and Near-infrared) were selected for the analysis.
-Techniques such as Write Function Memory Insertion (WFMI) and Post-Classification Change Detections were employed to assess vegetation changes between the two dates.

-#### Results & Discussion
-The analysis revealed a 9.98% reduction in vegetation cover within the study area, translating to 5.57 square kilometers of damage.
-The WFMI and Post-Classification Change Detections highlighted areas with significant vegetation loss and provided statistical data on the classification changes.
-The findings confirm the effectiveness of Super Dove satellites in detecting and quantifying tornado-induced vegetation damage.

-#### Conclusion
-The study successfully demonstrates the application of remote sensing technology for assessing tornado damage on vegetation.
-The results show that the tornado caused significant vegetation loss, and the methodology used can be useful for future assessments of tornado impacts on vegetation cover.
+I examined vegetation damage caused by the same EF2 tornado over a broader 55.78 km² area.
+Using Super Dove satellite imagery, I applied advanced techniques such as Write Function Memory Insertion (WFMI) and Post-Classification Change Detections to analyze vegetation changes between July 11 and August 12, 2022.
+The analysis identified a 9.98% reduction in vegetation cover (5.57 km²).
+This study further demonstrated the utility of satellite imagery in efficiently detecting tornado impacts, offering a practical methodology for mapping and quantifying vegetation loss in disaster-affected regions.

 ----------------------------------------
 ### Don River Flood Assessment